Sydney-Informatics-Hub/lessonbmc/_episodes/07-BMC_R_Day2_B.md

 haven is a package within the tidyverse that allows you to read in data from different sources.
 For example, if our autism dataset was saved as an .sav file (SPSS), we can use `haven` to read that in.

-TODO - Darya, I'm having trouble reading in the missing values from SPSS.
-Haven doesn't recognise my SPSS user-specified missing values...Would you know how to get this working?
-My hack is to run austism.data.spss[which(austism.data.spss == "NA", arr.ind = TRUE)] <- NA but its more complicated and confusing for our students than need be

 ~~~
 # load haven
 library(haven)
-#autism.data <- read_spss("data/autism_data.sav") TODO

 autism.data <- read.csv(file = "data/autism_pids.csv",
                         header = TRUE,
                         sep = ",")
 ~~~
 {: .language-r}

 Next, we'll step into one of the most popular tidyverse package called [dplyr](https://dplyr.tidyverse.org/).